JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 {{< /cards >}}

+13. The difference between helping and serving 🤯

+14. The difference between something CAN happen and WILL happen 🤯

 ## Entrepreneuring

 I feel (literally) like in the **back straight of a circuit** after having couple of laps to recognize my breaking/aceleration points.